iifl-logo

 The remuneration paid to the Directors is as per the terms laid out in the NRC Policy of the Company.

-For further details, please refer to the Report on Corporate Governance, which forms a part of this Annual Report.
+For further details, please refer to the Report on Corporate

 BOARD EVALUATION

-The Board has put in place a mechanism for evaluation of its own performance and the performance of its Committees and individual Directors.
+The Board has put in place a mechanism for evaluation of its own performance and the performance of its committees and individual Directors.

 The evaluation of the Board, Committees, Directors and Chairman of the Board was conducted based on evaluation parameters, such as Board composition and structure, effectiveness of the Board, participation at meetings, domain knowledge, awareness and observance of governance etc.

-In a separate meeting of Independent Directors, performance of non-independent directors, the Board as a whole and Chairman of the Company was evaluated, taking into account the views of executive directors and non-executive directors and assessed the quality, quantity and timeliness of flow of information between the management and the Board that is necessary for the Board to effectively and reasonably perform their duties.
+Executive Directors and Non-Executive Directors and assessed the quality, quantity and timeliness of flow of information between the management and the Board that is necessary for the Board to effectively and reasonably perform their duties.

-Performance evaluation of independent directors was done by the entire Board, excluding the independent director being evaluated.
+Performance evaluation of Independent Directors was done by the entire Board, excluding the Independent Director being evaluated.

-A detailed disclosure on the framework of Board Evaluation including outcome and action plan has been provided in the Report on Corporate Governance, which forms a part of this Annual Report.
+A detailed disclosure on the framework of Board Evaluation including outcome and action plan has been provided in the Report on Corporate Governance, which forms a part of this Report.

 FAMILIARISATION PROGRAMME

-The Company has putin place a familiarization programme for all its Directors including the Independent Directors.
+The Company has put in place a familiarization programme for all its Directors including the Independent Directors.

 A detailed note on the familiarization programme adopted by the Company for training of the Directors, is provided in the Report on Corporate Governance, which forms a part of this Annual Report.